RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 ## How to Provide Target's Secrets

-Target's secrets (e.g. TLS certificate) can be read from a path on the Redis Nodes file system.
-This allows to consume secrets injected from secret stores.
+The target's secrets (such as TLS certificates) can be read from a path on the Redis Nodes file system.
+This allows the consumption of secrets injected from secret stores.

 ## Deploying the Write Behind Pipeline